You can apply to a tribunal to decide on certain rent disputes in England.

 You can appeal against a rent officer’s decision.
 They may pass your case to a tribunal, which can make a final decision on the rent.

 If you think your rent is high when you start a tenancy

 You may be able to apply to the tribunal.
-Contact the Leasehold Advisory Service for advice.
+Contact Citizens Advice for advice.

 You must apply within 6 weeks of moving in.